A decadent, melt-in-your-mouth Peanut butter fudge recipe topped with chocolate. No headache, no mess, and no candy thermometer. Easy and delicious!

 There are times for poetics, and there are times, such as this, where poetry isn’t needed.
 Easy Peanut Butter Fudge.
 The recipe title pretty much speaks for itself.

 In the midst of all the last-minute holiday planning (I’m sure many of us are doing), I figured that this would be a good time to share a recipe for some pretty kick-butt peanut butter fudge that is quick, easy, and must I add- doesn’t require a candy thermometer?
 Yeah.
 It’s that good.

-Now, I know what you’re thinking- that I want you to make fudge in the midst of all this holiday craziness- I do, but trust me, making this recipe is child’s play.
+Now, I know what you’re thinking- that I want you to make peanut butter fudge (and fudge sauce– why not?) in the midst of all this holiday craziness- I do, but trust me, making this recipe is child’s play.
 Well, sorta.
 I wouldn’t recommend a child work with boiling sugar, but the recipe is quite simple enough for anyone to make (did I mention you don’t even need a thermometer?), and dare I say quite delicious?
 Plus, it’s great to share with your friends and family.

 Now, go make some fudge for your loved one’s!
 Happy Holidays, my friends!